 Its viewing platform stands 443 feet (135 meters) above sea level, making it the highest accessible point in Zealand.
 On a clear day, the views stretch for miles, offering sights of the Oresund Bridge, the Turning Torso in Malmo, and parts of the Copenhagen skyline.

 The walk to the tower takes you along a 2,950-foot (900 meters) boardwalk through beautiful forest scenery.
 Along the way, you can stop at various lookout points to relax and enjoy the peaceful surroundings.
-If you’re an architecture lover or nature enthusiast, you can book a day tour to the Forest Tower if you’re coming from Copenhagen.
+It’s not hard to see why this is one of the must-do activities in Denmark.

 13. Meet Danish Wildlife in a Deer Park

 In Dyrehaven (literally "deer park" in English), you’ll enjoy peaceful walks in lush forests and scenic open landscapes.
 The park is home to over 2,000 free-range deer, including fallow and red deer, so you’re likely to spot herds grazing as you wander through the serene surroundings.
+If you’re an animal lover, seeing this deer park is one of the best things to do in Denmark.

-If you’re further up north, consider visiting Marselisborg Deer Park in Aarhus for a similar experience.
-Covering 22 hectares (220,000 square-meters), this park provides ample space for resident sika and fallow deer, as well as wild boar, to roam freely in an environment that closely mimics their natural habitat.
-Exploring either park is one of the best things to do in Denmark.
+Pro Tip: If you’re further up north, consider visiting Marselisborg Deer Park in Aarhus for a similar experience.
+Covering 22 hectares (220,000 square meters), this park provides ample space for resident sika and fallow deer, as well as wild boar.

 12. Visit the Car-Free Island of Nyord

 This car-free island lies 83 miles (133 kilometers) south of Copenhagen–a two-hour drive.
 Once you’ve passed through the Nyord Enge Nature Reserve, known for its rich birdlife, leave your car in a designated car park before stepping into this charming town.
-With no cars allowed on the island, Nyord offers a slow-paced, serene experience perfect for unwinding.

-As a Dark Sky certified location, Nyord is a fantastic spot for stargazing, free from light pollution.
-While you’re there, make sure to try the island’s famous local whiskey, sold by weight, which adds an extra touch of local flavor to your visit.
+Pro Tip: While you’re there, make sure to try the island’s famous local whiskey, sold by weight, which adds an extra touch of local flavor to your visit.
 The bustling energy of Copenhagen and the quiet charm of Nyord are the perfect recipe for memorable weekend getaways in Denmark.

 11. Go Bridgewalking at the Old Little Belt Bridge

 At 197 feet (60 meters) above the ground, you’ll walk across the top of the bridge, which connects the island of Fyn with Jutland.
 Secured with a harness, you'll move along the railings while enjoying views of the Danish islands, villages, and the sea.
+You should add bridgewalking to your list of what to do in Denmark.

 10. Enjoy Danish Cuisine